Harvey Mandel

 5.)
 Highway Blues (Harvey Mandel - Dave Cook - Don Cody - G.E.
 Stinson - Freddie Fox) - 3:09 rating: ** stars

-Co-written by Mandel and a late-inning version of the Chicago band Fat Water, 'HIghway Blues' was a conventional slice of electric blues.
-Very Canned Heat-styled vibe.
+Co-written by Mandel and a late-inning version of the Chicago band Fat Water, "HIghway Blues" was a conventional slice of electric blues.
+Very Canned Heat-styled vibe. he song was also tapped as the "B" side for Mandell's "Jelly Roll" single.

 (side 2)